ctfer-io/terraform-provider-ctfd/docs/resources/challenge.md

 Optional:

 - `cost` (Number) Cost of the hint, and if any specified, the end-user will consume its own (or team) points to get it.
 - `requirements` (List of String) Other hints required to be consumed before getting this one.
-Usefull for cost-increasing hint strategies with more and more help.
+Useful for cost-increasing hint strategies with more and more help.

 Read-Only: